vpz4/TO_AITION/README.md

 # TO_AITION
-[TO_AITION] Preliminary version of the CVD ontology
+[TO_AITION] Preliminary versions of the CVD and mental disorders' ontologies